Animal Emotions

 “This course has changed my life… not only because I became a better trainer and leader, mostly because I became a better person.
 Thank You ā¤ (Emilia Czechowicz)

-Since then, I’ve given this course once a year (except 2021), and thousands of students, from over 45 countries, have taken it.
+Since then, I’ve given this course once a year (except 2021), and thousands of students, from 50 countries, have taken it.

-I keep revising it, and they keep coming back again and again – some students have taken the Animal Emotions course no less than five times!
+I keep revising it, and they keep coming back again and again – some students have enrolled in the Animal Emotions course no less than seven (!) times!

 “There’s only 2 courses I’ve ever signed up for twice, and they are both yours!”
 (Oliver Ringrose)